natenka/pyneng-book-en/docs/source/book/12_useful_modules/argparse.rst

 -  create arguments and options with which script can be called
 -  specify argument types, default values
--  indicate which actions correspond to the arguments
+-  indicate which actions correspond to arguments
--  invoke functions when the argument is specified
+-  invoke functions when argument is specified
 -  display messages with hints of script usage

 **argparse** is not the only module for handling command line arguments.
-And not even the only one in the standard library.
+And not even the only one in standard library.

-This book deals only with **argparse**, but in addition it is worth looking at modules that are not part of the standard Python library.
+This book deals only with **argparse**, but in addition it is worth looking at modules that are not part of standard Python library.
 For example, `click <https://click.palletsprojects.com/>`__.

 .. note::
     `A good article <https://realpython.com/blog/python/comparing-python-command-line-parsing-libraries-argparse-docopt-click/>`__,